 IDST U398.
-Interdisciplinary Studies Internship (1-3) Supervised work experience in a community agency or business based on an individualized, contracted program planned in conjunction with a faculty member and approved by the student's advisor.
-For three internship credit hours, a student is to work 135 hours with an approved agency; for two credit hours, 90 work hours; for one credit, 45 hours.
+Interdisciplinary Studies Internship (1-6) Supervised work experience in a community agency or business based on an individualized, contracted program planned in conjunction with a faculty member and approved by the student's advisor.
+For six internship credit hours, a student is to work 270 hours with an approved agency; for five credit hours, 225 work hours; for four credit hours, 180 hours; for three credit hours, 135 hours; for two credit hours, 90 hours, and for one credit hour, 45 hours.
 A student may repeat IDST U398 once with a different internship contract description for a total of no more than six hours of undergraduate credit.
 Prerequisites: junior standing, and approved internship contract.